-Will Pakistan retaliate against ‘unacceptable’ Iranian air attacks?
+Will Pakistan retaliate against ‘unacceptable’ Iran air attacks?

 Sudan says it suspends contacts with IGAD mediating group

-The ministry said it “strongly condemned” the incident – which took place near the border city of Panjgur – calling it a violation of Pakistani sovereignty, and warned Iran of “serious consequences.”
+The ministry on Wednesday said it “strongly condemned” the incident – which took place near the border city of Panjgur – calling it a violation of Pakistani sovereignty, and announced the recall of Pakistan’s envoy in Tehran.

+“This illegal act is completely unacceptable and has no justification whatsoever.
+Pakistan reserves the right to respond to this illegal act.
+The responsibility for the consequences will lie squarely with Iran,” it said in a statement.

 But what might those consequences be?